hummingbot/hummingbot-site/docs/blog/posts/2022-03-26-strategy-coding-for-dummies/index.md

 Firstly the function checks through the active orders to understand if they are still profitable or not, and will cancel and adjust if needed, if there are no active bid or if there are no active ask orders and no taker orders waiting to complete, the program will get to the bottom of the function and finally call `c_check_and_create_new_orders`.

-`c_check_and_create_new_orders`is right at the bottom of the strategy file and checks if there’s a current active bid or ask on the exchange > finds the order amount based on your input and the current order book distribution > finds the price to set the order at (by making sure you achieve your required profitability from the current taker price) and finally places the order using `c_place_order`function.
+`c_check_and_create_new_orders`is right at the bottom of the strategy file and checks if there's a current active bid or ask on the exchange > finds the order amount based on your input and the current order book distribution > finds the price to set the order at (by making sure you achieve your required profitability from the current taker price) and finally places the order using `c_place_order`function.

-And that’s it.
+And that's it.

-I’m going to show how to add a simple change to this strategy to change its function slightly.
+I'm going to show how to add a simple change to this strategy to change its function slightly.
 I will go through the different files we need to change to do this.
 The change is a very minor one which is to create a minimum order size in the strategy so that the strategy will not create an order if the order amount is less than this figure.

 1. We are first going to create a new parameter that we can access from within the program, this will set the minimum order size.
 For this, open up the `config_map.py`file and scroll down to the section where the `config_map`dictionary variables are defined, we can then just insert a new variable like the below.